Fabian-Leal/Coding-Portfolio/README.md

-# Fabian Leal -  Projects Portfolio [UNDER CONSTRUCTION]
+# Fabian Leal -  Projects Portfolio
 ## Index
 This repository holds all of my personal projects that I've done since I was an undergrad.
 Currently they're binned in three different categories:

 1. Data Science PhD

 2. Programming Projects for work at SCM LATAM
-  - Data Science
-    - Python
-    - R
- - Optimization Models
- - Scripts

 3. University Programming Projects

 ## Background
 Hello!

 My name is Fabián Leal.
 A little bit about me: I did my undergraduate at Universidad de Chile where I majored in Industrial Engineering and did a Masters in Operations Research, both focused on data science and applied mathematics.
-I had many programming assignments and participated in some extracurricular projects that I included in this repository.

-I recently started working as a Data Analytics Consultant at a B2B Workforce Management Consulting firm, where I help other companies improve their workforce planning by analyzing their data, gathering insights, and proposing/programming solutions for whatever problems I may find!
+At the end of my undergraduate degree, I started working as a Data Analytics Consultant at a B2B Workforce Management Consulting firm, where I helped other companies improve their workforce planning by analyzing their data, gathering insights, and proposing/programming solutions to their problems.

+I noticed that I was spending most of my time doing applied data science, and that this was the part of my job that I liked the most, so I decided to start a data science PhD program in the University of Western Australia, in collaboration with the DARE centre, which applies data science to natural resources problems.
+This starts with a twelve week intensive program in data science.
+We work on programming tasks every week, but only my solutions to the assessments will be uploaded in this repository, in order to protect the intellectual property of the DARE centre.